 3 – Famous people born in Budapest

-There is a good number of Hungarians that have greatly contributed to the cultural and scientific development of the world.
+There is a good number of Hungarians that have greatly contributed to the cultural and scientific development in the world.

 In many cases they emigrated from their home country and became famous in the West taking up “better sounding international” names.